Leg Length Discrepancy and Short Right Leg Syndrome - Preface

 My early experience from 1979 to 1992 as a patient and student of Traditional Chinese Medicine and martial arts under Professor Lun Wong OAM, 9th dan Tang So Do, gave me palpable insights to the philosophy of Chi.
-The description of chronic hip rotation binding the SIJ causing an energetic block with a consequent affect down the backline of the lower limb was not taught in basic training for Remedial Massage at Swinburne University.
+The description of chronic hip rotation binding the SIJ causing an energetic block with a consequent effect down the backline of the lower limb was not taught in basic training for Remedial Massage at Swinburne University.
 This concept is not common knowledge in the therapeutic community.
 In fact, Western practitioners base their physical therapy largely on bio-mechanical and neurological principles.
 Where there is no obvious bio-mechanical or neurological connection, they are unable to connect the dots joining an acute case of Plantar Fasciitis in the heel with a minor postural anomaly at the Hip.
 Chi not being in their vocabulary nor a measurable scientific unit, leaves them quite literally blind to the phenomena.
 They fall back on explanations of loading and overuse which is not the full story and, as a result, achieve poor treatment outcomes.

 At Swinburne University we discussed conditions such as Piriformis Syndrome, Sciatica, Hamstring and Achilles issues, Compartment Syndrome and Plantar Fasciitis.
 There was no expectation of cure.
 No treatment plan leading to resolution of the condition was offered.
 I do have a client now in his 70’s who successively suffered all of the above conditions in his left leg over a twenty year period culminating in both a torn Hamstring and a ruptured Achilles.
-He had chronic hip rotation and not once did any of the therapists consulted over that time suggest it might have anything to do with his troubles.
+He had chronic hip rotation and not once did any of the doctors or therapists consulted over that time suggest it might have anything to do with his troubles.
 These included a General Practitioner, Surgeon, Physiotherapist, Podiatrist, Chiropractor and Remedial Massage Therapist.